Intentional Community Reference Material

 Intentional communities

-A richly researched site on community studies developed by
+A richly researched site on community studies developed by Ian Hughes, from Sydney University's faculty of Health Sciences.

 http://www2.fhs.usyd.edu.au/bach/pub/community/intencom.htm